 A good co-wash should be light in texture and not too creamy and heavy.
 Save these for regular or deep conditioning.

-You can get many others directly from Amazon like As I Am Coconut CoWash Cleansing Conditioner or Eden Bodyworks All Natural Coconut Shea Cleansing Co-Wash but you don’t need to spend a fortune.
-You can get supermarket brands such as the Sainsbury Apple conditioner.
+Of course, you don’t need to spend a fortune on conditioners.
+You can even get supermarket brands such as the Sainsbury Apple conditioner.
 It’s only 75p!

 If co-washing and conditioner alone don’t seem to make your hair any better, I would strongly recommend you try clarifying with natural products.